AndieAstra/hubs-viewer/README.md

 Virtual Farming System Viewer is an educational tool designed to help users upload and visualize 3D models in a virtual environment.
 The app supports various features such as interactive lighting, note annotations, panoramic scene viewing, and VR integration.
 It is built with **Angular 17**, **Three.js**, and **WebXR**, ensuring compatibility with mobile and desktop platforms.

+<strong>***UPDATE: This site is still under work.
+The backend is currently being cleaned up.
+Most of the threejs content for the latest editor lies in the "viewer.component".</strong>

 ---

 ## Technology Stack